Mars & Avril: Development

 In 2005, Robert Lepage optioned the rights to Martin Villeneuve's Mars et Avril photo novels through his Quebec city-based motion picture company, Films Ex æquo (who had already produced The Far Side of the Moon in 2003), with the intent of adapting them into a science fiction feature film.
 While Villeneuve was to write the script, Lepage was attached to the project as producer and as an actor.
 A year later, Lepage shut down Films Ex æquo.
 Nevertheless, he strongly encouraged Villeneuve to produce and direct the film himself.
 Villeneuve took over the project, while Lepage remained involved as an actor and creative producer.

 In 2008, SODEC, Telefilm Canada, The Harold Greenberg Fund and Alliance Vivafilm decided to finance the production.

 Due to the film's significant amount of visual effects, an extensive year of pre-production was necessary.
 In pre-production, Schuiten made some sketches of the sets and, in post-production, he oversaw the visual coherence of the whole film while acting as art direction consultant.
 Since the film was to be shot almost entirely on green screen, in only 25 days and on a very tight budget of C$2.3 million, preparation was key to making it work.
 The 1200 shots were hand-drawn as storyboards and then edited with the dialogues in a detailed, two-hour-long animatic that mapped out every detail before shooting.
 Villeneuve went to Brussels in May 2008 to work with Schuiten, then Schuiten came to Montreal twice to follow up: in September 2008 and December 2011.
-Throughout filming and post-production, the two men touch-based as often as they could through Skype.
+Throughout filming and post-production, the two men touched base as often as they could through Skype.
 A brainstorming session between Villeneuve and Schuiten is available as the audio commentary on the DVD.